k06a/LaunchScreenViewController/README.md

 5. Add custom animations to your controller subclass

-Connect
+Contribute
 ==========================
-You are welcome to fork, PR, issues ...
+You are welcome to fork, PR, create issues ...